CKawara/Recommendation-Systems-with-Python/README.md

 * Build an IMDB Top 250 Clone
 * Build a content based engine to recommend movies based on movie metadata
 * Explore Data mining techniques used in building recommenders

+Go through [Intro.md](https://github.com/CKawara/Recommendation-Systems-with-Python/blob/main/Intro.md) for the theoretical explanation of the recommender systems we will build.